geudde/attic-chest/pages/04.season-3/17.meeting-38/02.vox/docs.md

 &emsp;’Twill be by force, and not by right.)
 &emsp;If so indeed it is no wonder
 &emsp;Your speech, my dear, I took for thunder.
-&emsp;Oh sure his Epaulette so smart,
+&emsp;Oh sure his epaulette so smart,
 &emsp;Must captivate each female heart
 &emsp;And when the ladies are his friend,
 &emsp;Success must sure his cause attend.